 This section establishes the requirements for a Project Table.
 The Large Electrical Corporation must submit a Project Table which contains information on each Undergrounding Project as an individual row.
-Projects must be included in this table once they have passed through Screen 2 (Project Information and Alternative Mitigation

-Comparison).
-This table must reflect the most current information as of each Progress Report submission, so any changes to the information in this table for a particular Project will be reflected in future submissions.
-The Large Electrical Corporation will update and submit all Project Tables with each Progress Report, even if no update was made to an individual project.
+Undergrounding Projects must be included in this table once they have passed through Screen 2 (Project Information and Alternative Mitigation Comparison).
+This table must reflect the most current information as of each Progress Report submission, so any changes to the information in this table for a particular Undergrounding Project will be reflected in future submissions.
+The Large Electrical Corporation will update and submit the full Project Table with each Progress Report, even if no update was made to an individual Undergrounding Project.